vcilabs/terradactyl/README.md

       backup: /tmp/tfbackup
 ```

-In addition, you can override the `echo` and `quiet` settings for any of the Terraform sub-commands:
+In addition, you can override the `echo` and `quiet` settings for any of the Terraform subcommands:

 ```yaml
 terradactyl: